cmu-sei/helm-charts/charts/caster/README.md

 ### State File Issues
 - Configure persistent storage to avoid data loss (avoid `emptyDir` for production).
-- Confirm GitLab projects are created for Terraform state backends.
 - Check GitLab permissions for the token used by Caster.
 - Review Terraform backend configuration within designs.